Is John Still Alive Today? – John 21:22 Examined

 The language in John 21:22 is relatively flexible.
 In other words, it could be a literal prediction of the future or an illustration designed to make a point.
 Due to this ambiguity, there are several interpretations of Christ’s words.

-Although Jesus doesn’t know when the world will end (Mark 13:32), he did know how his disciples would die.
+Although there are some linguistic reasons to read the text in this way, the interpretation is primarily founded on history.
+According to church tradition, John died on the island of Patmos around 98 AD.
+Although Jesus didn’t know when the world would end (Mark 13:32), he did know how his disciples would die.
 Consequently, proponents of this view argue that John’s historical death prevents a literal interpretation of Jesus’s words from making any sense.

-Some also argue that Jesus would have used more explicit language if he had intended to make a claim about future events.
-For example, the phrase “Why does it matter to you that he will stay until I come” is less ambiguous than “If I desire that he stay until I come, what is that to you?”
+Some have also argued that Jesus would have used more explicit language if he had intended to make a claim about future events.
+For example, the phrase “Why does it matter to you that he will stay until I come?” is less ambiguous.

 3. The Literal Perspective